utkarsh2102/containerd-1.6/docs/cri/config.md

       # base_runtime_spec is a file path to a JSON file with the OCI spec that will be used as the base spec that all
       # container's are created from.
       # Use containerd's `ctr oci spec > /etc/containerd/cri-base.json` to output initial spec file.
-      # Spec files are loaded at launch, so containerd daemon must be restared on any changes to refresh default specs.
+      # Spec files are loaded at launch, so containerd daemon must be restarted on any changes to refresh default specs.
       # Still running containers and restarted containers will still be using the original spec from which that container was created.
       base_runtime_spec = ""

+      # conf_dir is the directory in which the admin places a CNI conf.
+      # this allows a different CNI conf for the network stack when a different runtime is being used.
+      cni_conf_dir = "/etc/cni/net.d"

+      # cni_max_conf_num specifies the maximum number of CNI plugin config files to
+      # load from the CNI config directory.
+By default, only 1 CNI plugin config
+      # file will be loaded.
+If you want to load multiple CNI plugin config files
+      # set max_conf_num to the number desired.
+Setting cni_max_config_num to 0 is
+      # interpreted as no limit is desired and will result in all CNI plugin
+      # config files being loaded from the CNI config directory.
+      cni_max_conf_num = 1

       # 'plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options' is options specific to
       # "io.containerd.runc.v1" and "io.containerd.runc.v2".
 Its corresponding options type is: